rahulyhg/sunrise-sunset/readme.txt

 Tags: sunrise, sunset, widget
 Requires at least: 3.1
 Tested up to: 3.5
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2

 SunriseSunset(ss) displays sunrise and sunset times.
 The three major cities included are: New York, Chicago and Los Angeles.

 == Description ==

-This widget displays the sunrise and sunset times for Los Angeles, New York and Chicago.
+This widget displays the sunrise and sunset times for Chicago, Los Angeles, and New York.
+You can set the location using via a drop down list.
-You can set the title of the widget when it gets displayed in the sidebar.

 Please email me if you have any questions or requests concerning the plugin: rexposadas@yahoo.com